CodeCasterNL/WindowsServiceExtensions/docs/index.md

 > In previous versions, when a BackgroundService throws an unhandled exception, the exception is lost and the service appears unresponsive. .NET 6 fixes this behavior by logging the exception and stopping the host.

-With the [retirement of .NET 5 on May 8, 2022](https://docs.microsoft.com/en-us/lifecycle/products/microsoft-net-and-net-core), this WindowsServiceExtensions library target .NET (Platform Extensions) 6 going forward from v3.0.0.
+With the [retirement of .NET 5 on May 8, 2022](https://docs.microsoft.com/en-us/lifecycle/products/microsoft-net-and-net-core), this WindowsServiceExtensions library targets .NET (Platform Extensions) 6 going forward from v3.0.0.

 ## Host Builder (dependency injection)
 To receive session or power events, call `UseWindowsServiceExtensions()` on your Host Builder: